openkruise/kruise-game/docs/en/observability/observability-usage.md

   - `game.kruise.io.game_server_set.name`
   - `game.kruise.io.network.status` (e.g., `waiting`, `ready`, `error`)
 - `GameServerManager` writes a `game.kruise.io/traceparent` annotation onto Pods.
 The admission webhook reads it, links its own span to the reconcile trace, and records the network plugin it invoked.
-- Cloud provider plugins (Alibaba NLB, Kubernetes NodePort/HostPort) wrap every allocate/deallocate/service operation in spans so you can inspect external API latency or errors per plugin.
+- Cloud provider plugins (Alibaba NLB, Kubernetes NodePort/HostPort) wrap every allocate/deallocate/service operation in spans so you can inspect latency or errors per plugin.

 **Operational tips**

-- Startup emits a `controller-startup-test` span.
-If you do not see it in Tempo/Grafana after enabling tracing, verify connectivity to the collector.
 - Spans fall back to a no-op provider when OTLP dialing fails; the controller logs `Tracing initialization failed, using no-op tracer` in that case.
-- Search for traces by `game.kruise.io.network.plugin.name`, `cloud.provider`, or `k8s.namespace.name`—the collector adds these attributes via the `k8sattributes` processor.
+- Search for traces & logs by attributes like `game.kruise.io.game_server.name`, `game.kruise.io.network.plugin.name`, `cloud.provider`, or `k8s.namespace.name`, you can find them at `pkg/tracing/attributes.go`.

 ## 4. Metrics